-It is also an object of this invention to provide interactive wagering systems and related processes for off-track wagering in which a user terminal receives racing data from a racing data interface and racing videos from a source of racing videos and simultaneously displays the racing data ing in which a user terminal presents a racing simulcast schedule on a monitor.
+It is also an object of this invention to provide interactive wagering systems and related processes for off-track wagering in which a user terminal receives racing data from a racing data interface and racing videos from a source of

+3 racing videos and simultaneously displays the racing data and video signals on a monitor.

-It is also an object of the invention to provide interactive wagering systems and related processes for off-track wager-
+It is also an object of the invention to provide interactive wagering systems and related processes for off-track wagering in which a user terminal presents a racing simulcast 5 schedule on a monitor.

-It is also an object of the invention to provide interactive wagering systems and related processes for off-track wagering in which a user terminal allows a user to calculate a personal power rating based on the selection by the user of personal power rating "weights" for various handicapping categories.
-The user terminal calculates and displays a corresponding set of personal power ratings for a number of runners.
+It is also an object of the invention to provide interactive wagering systems and related processes for off-track wagering in which a user terminal allows a user to calculate a personal power rating based on the selection by the user of 10 personal power rating "weights" for various handicapping categories.
+The user terminal calculates and displays a corresponding set of personal power ratings for a number of

-It is also an object of the invention to provide interactive wagering systems and related processes for off-track wagering in which a user terminal displays race results in the form of prerecorded race videos supplied to a user on demand.
+It is also an object of the invention to provide interactive 15 wagering systems and related processes for off-track wagering in which a user terminal displays race results in the form of prerecorded race videos supplied to a user on demand.